 Over 9 million people in the UK – almost a fifth of the population – say they are always or often lonely (British Red Cross and Co-Op).

-That’s the thing about loneliness, it tricks us into think we are the only one that feels it.
+That’s the thing about loneliness, it tricks us into thinking we are the only one that feels it.
 But every human on the planet has experienced moments of loneliness and aloneness.
 Sometimes, these feelings move through us as quickly as the wind, but other times, they linger like a thick fog that we can’t see our way out of.

 Loneliness can be sneaky, it dresses up as demotivation, boredom, frustration or sadness.
 No matter where you are on this planet, please know that you have got company.
 You are not alone.

 Loneliness isn’t just the absence of people, but an absence of meaningful connections.
 It’s the sense that we are not sharing anything that matters with anyone else.
 We could be surrounded by friends, family, in back-to-back Zoom meetings with colleagues – and yet still feel emotionally and socially disconnected from those around us.